01252 36 46 91 30 Grosvenor Road, Aldershot, GU11 3EB Mon - Fri(9 am - 6 pm) / Sat & Sun - Closed

 21 / 57

-21) What is a crucial consideration when a physical intervention involves taking someone to the ground?
+21) What is a crucial consideration when a physical intervention results in an individual being on the ground?

 22 / 57